Should women train like men in the gym?

-One advantage of estrogen - the female sex hormone - is that women are less prone to muscle soreness after exercise, protecting against muscle damage.
-This hormone has an anti-inflammatory effect on the body, giving women the ability to recover from workouts much quicker than men.
-This means the same muscle groups can usually be worked on multiple times a week and women will benefit from doing so.
+One advantage of estrogen - the female hormone - is that women are less prone to muscle soreness after exercise, protecting against muscle damage.
+This hormone has an anti-inflammatory effect on the body, giving women the ability to recover much quicker than men.
+This means the same muscle groups can usually be worked on multiple times a week and women benefit from doing so.

 With a higher tolerance for metabolic stress, higher reps are a key factor in successful female body transformations.
-During exercise less lactate accumulates in the blood, allowing women to perform well at higher reps.
+Less lactic acid accumulates in the blood during exercise, allowing you to perform well with higher reps.
 You can also combine sets to make supersets of different exercises performed sequentially.
-Women generally have a higher percentage of slow-twitch fibres making them less explosive but longer lasting than men.
+Genetically women usually have a higher percentage of slow-twitch fibres making them less explosive but longer lasting than men.

-Not many of our female clients see the single digit body fat goals of men as ideal for themselves, and few women want to be so lean.
-A naturally higher essential fat percentage means that in order to avoid potential health complications like temporary infertility and thyroid dysfunction, women should be wary of getting too lean too quickly.
-We’ve found the sweet spot of body fat for a lean body goal is roughly between the 14-18% range when measured with body fat calipers in the gym, so keep your goals realistic.
+Not many of our female clients see the single digit body fat goals of men as ideal for themselves, and not many want to be so lean.
+A naturally higher essential fat percentage means that in order to avoid potential health complications like temporary infertility and thyroid dysfunction, we are wary of our female clients getting too lean too quickly.
+We’ve found the sweet spot of body fat for a lean body goal is roughly between the 14-20% range when measured with body fat calipers in the gym, so keep your goals realistic.